formkiq/docs.formkiq.com/docs/platform/security.md

 ##### Owner-Only Access

-Allow users to access documents only if they are the owner (based on the username in the access token).
+Allow users to access documents only if they are the owner based on the username in the access token.

 ```json
 {